Alyssa Edwards: Early career

+Pageantry

+Beginning in the mid-2000s, Edwards competed in drag pageantry across the United States.
+In 2005, he won Miss Gay Texas America and, over the following several years, competed in regional and national pageants, placing as a finalist or alternate in several editions of Miss Gay America while also winning titles including Miss Gay USofA, Miss Texas Continental, and All American Goddess.

+In 2009, Edwards won Miss Gay America 2010.
+He also appeared in the documentary Pageant, which followed contestants preparing for the 34th Miss Gay America pageant in 2006.

+Less than a year later, on December 9, 2010, the Miss Gay America organization stripped Edwards of the title, citing business dealings that conflicted with the organization's rules for titleholders.
+First alternate Coco Montrese replaced Edwards as the winner of Miss Gay America.
+Edwards was also stripped of his All American Goddess title later that year.

+Ongoing career

 Edwards appeared in the 2008 documentary Pageant.
 The film focused on the 34th Miss Gay America pageant of 2006.
-On December 9, 2010, Edwards was stripped of her 2010 Miss Gay America title for having business dealings in conflict with obligations to the Miss Gay America organization.
-First alternate Coco Montrese replaced Edwards as the winner of Miss Gay America.
-That same year, Edwards was also stripped of her title as All American Goddess.

 In November 2012, Logo announced that Edwards was among 14 drag queens who would be competing on the fifth season of RuPaul's Drag Race.
 Also performing on the show was pageant friend and rival Coco Montrese.

 Edwards performed and won in the ballet-themed main challenge in the "Black Swan: Why It Gotta Be Black?" episode of Rupaul's Drag Race.
 As part of the show, Edwards sang on the "We Are the World"-inspired song "Can I Get an Amen?"
 The song's proceeds helped benefit the Los Angeles Gay and Lesbian Center.
 Edwards was eliminated in episode nine, following a lip sync against Coco Montrese, and finished in sixth place.
 Edwards has also been a special guest on the podcast series run by RuPaul and Michelle Visage called RuPaul: What's The Tee?

 She was one of thirty drag queens featured in Miley Cyrus's 2015 VMA performance.

 Edwards is also known for her web series titled "Alyssa's Secret".
 The series stars Alyssa Edwards speaking on a multitude of subjects and often features guests including other members of the Haus of Edwards.
 The webseries is produced and premieres through World of Wonder Productions.